In general, a battle in pretty much any RPG where your level is WAY over or under the opponent's is like this.

 Like most RPG and third person shooter video games, pretty much every mission will end with over a hundred enemies dead and no casualties for the heroes.
 There are a few exceptions, though, where the team either gets help from other NPC allies (who die) or can get potentially Killed Off for Real.

-Two examples from Mass Effect 2: The Normandy, despite representing the cutting edge of Alliance tech and having gotten the killing blow on Sovereign, gets utterly eaten by the Collector cruiser.
+Mass Effect 2: The Normandy, despite representing the cutting edge of Alliance tech and having gotten the killing blow on Sovereign, gets utterly eaten by the Collector cruiser.
 Upgrading the Normandy SR2's weaponry lets Joker take an eye for an eye.

 Something could also be said for the fact that one of those upgrades is a weapon system specifically reverse engineered from Sovereign's 1HKO cannon from the first game that unsurprisingly, lets you one shot the collector cruiser.